ros2/ros2_documentation/source/Tutorials/Using-ROS2-Launch-For-Large-Projects.rst

          )
       ])

-This launch file will start the RViz with configuration defined in the ``turtle_tf2_py`` package.
+This launch file will start the RViz with the configuration defined in the ``turtle_tf2_py`` package.
-This RViz configuration will set the world frame, enable TF vizualization and a top-down view.
+This RViz configuration will set the world frame, enable TF visualization and a top-down view.

 Environment Variables
 ---------------------

-how to define and use environment variables https://answers.ros.org/question/318416/add-an-environment-variable-in-executeprocess/

-``fixed_broadcaster.launch.py``
+Let's now create the last launch file called ``fixed_broadcaster.launch.py`` in our package.

 .. code-block:: Python